The Meat Of The Corporate Sandwich: Middle Management

-The scariest part is that mid level manager gets pulled in every direction.
+The scariest part is that mid-level manager gets pulled in every direction.
 The possibility of increment in responsibility and role is possible only once every few years.

 Middle managers account for $3 trillion per year due to a loss in productivity.
-With platforms like Dropbox and CRMs with powerful mobile applications, it is of no surprise that middle managers get canned.
+With platforms like Dropbox and CRMs with powerful mobile applications, it is no surprise that middle managers get canned.

 The answer is a big no.

-These micro changes in the power structure are one of the main reasons for conflict in the workplace.
+These micro-changes in the power structure are one of the main reasons for conflict in the workplace.

-This is even evident in pop culture.
+It is even evident in pop culture.

-Remember when Chandler Bing, in the hit 90’s sitcom "F.R.I.E.N.D.S.", got promoted to data processing supervisor.
+Remember when Chandler Bing, in the hit '90s sitcom "F.R.I.E.N.D.S." got promoted to data processing supervisor.

-Before you say “ No, thank you!” to the job, a pointer- it's a very high rewarding job and the most important part.
+Before you say “ No, thank you!” to the job, a pointer- it's a very high rewarding job and the most crucial part.
 Do you think you can climb the ranks to the top management without being a middle manager?
 Well, the answer is no!